Cardinals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has seven doubles, eight home runs, 27 walks and 21 RBI (47 total hits).
-He's also stolen six bases.
+- Andrew McCutchen has 49 hits with seven doubles, eight home runs and 28 walks.
+He has driven in 21 runs with seven stolen bases.

-- McCutchen has picked up a hit in two straight games.
-During his last five outings he is hitting .313 with a double, three walks and an RBI.
+- McCutchen has picked up a hit in three straight games.
+During his last five outings he is hitting .368 with a double, four walks and an RBI.

 McCutchen Recent Games